 About Us

 Captain Kennett "Ken" D. Radford, NC, USN is a native of Minnesota.
 He holds a Bachelor of Science in Nursing from Marquette University (2001), Master of Science in Nurse Anesthesia from Georgetown University (2010), Doctor of Philosophy in Nursing Science from Uniformed Services University of the Health Sciences (2017), Diploma in Mountain Medicine (2021), and is a Fellow of the Academy of Wilderness Medicine (2022).
-Radford was most recently the Executive Officer at Naval Medical Leader and Professional Development Command (NMLPDC), Bethesda, Maryland.
+Radford serves currently as the Director of Naval Health Clinic Patuxent River.

 Radford enlisted in the Navy in 1994 and served aboard two ballistic nuclear submarines earning the Enlisted Submarine Warfare qualification in 1995.
 He completed the Broadened Opportunity for Officer Selection and Training (BOOST) program earning a NROTC nurse option scholarship and commissioned in 2001 as an Ensign, Navy Nurse Corps.